-There’s a reason that gender equality ranks high on the UN list of Sustainable Development Goals: Experts know that leveling the playing field for women in developing countries is an essential component of sustainable economic development.
-When it comes to farming and forest communities, gender equality is especially critical to both food security and the global climate solution.
+There’s a reason that gender equality ranks high on the UN list of Sustainable Development Goals: Experts know that leveling the playing field for rural women is critical to both food security and the global climate solution.

 Just a few years ago, Mary Waihigo Kamau was a widowed mother of three struggling to make ends meet in a tea-producing landscape in central Kenya.
 To earn a living, she collected charcoal dust from the local market, packing it by hand into briquettes to sell.
 It was a laborious, painstaking process that yielded only 60kg of briquettes per month.

-Then she signed on to participate in a Rainforest Alliance initiative to encourage farming communities in this tea-producing region to switch from hazardous fuels (like charcoal and firewood) to renewable energy.
-Waihigo undertook training to learn how to make carbonized, smoke-free briquettes; today, with equipment provided by the program, she makes as many briquettes in one hour as she used to make in a month.
+Then she signed on to participate in a Rainforest Alliance initiative to encourage local communities to switch from hazardous fuels (like charcoal and firewood) to renewable energy.
+Waihigo undertook training to learn how to make carbonized, smokeless briquettes.
+Soon, with equipment provided by the program, she was making as many briquettes in one hour as she used to make in a month.
 (The briquettes she now makes are better for people and prevent deforestation, too.)
 Waihigo quickly became a star entrepreneur in the program, selling to local households as well as hotels and other customers.
-Her income has increased greatly, and she’s is now one of the region’s most passionate advocates for renewable energy.
+Her income increased greatly, and she’s now a passionate advocate for renewable energy.

-Calling the Shots for a Better Future: Janet Bato
+Janet Bato: Calling the Shots for a Better Future

 “Women in my community are such hard workers, and we produce all the cash crops––working long hours in the field while tending to our children,” Janet Bato, a tea farmer in Thyolo, Malawi, said.
 “Women do all the work, yet it’s the men who call the shots and control the resources.”